Genetically modified food: Resistance genes

 Scientists suggest that consumers should also pay attention to the health issues associated with the utilizations of pesticide-resistant and herbicide-resistant plants.
-The 'Bt' genes cause insect resistance in today's GM crops; however, other methods to confer insect resistance are in the works.
-The Bt genes are usually obtained from the soil bacteria Bacillus thuringiensis, and they can generate a protein that breaks down in the insect's gut, releasing a toxin called delta-endotoxin, which causes paralysis and death.
-Concerns about resistance and off-target effects of crops expressing Bt toxins, consequences of transgenic herbicide-tolerant plants caused by the use of herbicide, and the transfer of gene expression from GM crops via vertical and horizontal gene transfer are all related to the expression of transgenic material.
+The 'Bt' genes currently confer insect resistance in GM crops; however, other methods of achieving insect resistance are being developed.
+The Bt genes are typically obtained from the soil bacteria Bacillus thuringiensis, which can generate a protein that breaks down in an insect's gut, releasing a toxin called delta-endotoxin that causes paralysis and death.
+Concerns related to the expression of transgenic material include resistance development and off-target effects of crops expressing Bt toxins, consequences of transgenic herbicide-tolerant plants caused by herbicide use, and the potential transfer of gene expression from GM crops via vertical and horizontal gene transfer.

 Environmental impacts

 Another concern raised by ecologists is the possible spread of the pest-resistant genes to wildlife.
-This is an example of gene pollution, which is often associated with a decrease in biodiversity, proliferation resistant weeds, and the formation of new pests and pathogens.
+This is an example of gene pollution, which is often associated with a decrease in biodiversity, the proliferation of resistant weeds, and the formation of new pests and pathogens.

-Studies have proven that herbicide resistant pollen from transgenic rapeseed could spread up to 3 km, while the average gene spread of transgenic crops is 2 km and even reach to maximum 21 kilometers.
-The high aggressiveness of these GM crops could cause certain disasters by competing with traditional crops for water, light, and nutrients.
-Crossbreeding of spreading pollens with the surrounding organisms has led to the introduction of the modified resistant genes.
-An international database that demonstrated genetic contaminations with undesired seeds has been a major problem due to the expansion of field trials and commercially viable cultivation of GM crops around the world.
-Even a decrease in the number of one pest under the impact of a pest-resistant weed could increase the population of other pests that compete with it.
-Beneficial insects, so named because they prey on crop pests, were also exposed to dangerous doses of Bt.
+Studies have proven that herbicide-resistant pollen from transgenic rapeseed could spread up to 3 km, while the average gene spread of transgenic crops is 2 km and even reach to maximum 21 kilometers.
+The high aggressiveness of these GM crops could lead to negative consequences by competing with traditional crops for water, light, and nutrients.
+Crossbreeding of spreading pollens with surrounding organisms has led to the introduction of the modified resistant genes.
+An international database has highlighted that genetic contaminations with undesired seeds is a major problem due to the expansion of field trials and commercial cultivation of GM crops globally.

+Furthermore, a decrease in the number of one pest under the impact of a pest-resistant weed could unintentionally increase the population of other pests that compete with it.
+Even beneficial insects, which prey on crop pests, have been exposed to dangerous doses of Bt toxin.

+International trade

+In December 2024, the United States–Mexico–Canada Agreement (USMCA) held a vote regarding a trade conflict between the United States and Mexico involving GM corn.
+Mexico had banned the genetically engineered corn for human consumption due to health concerns, such as those related to glyphosates.
+The United States challenged these views, claiming that they violated the trade agreement between the two countries and were not rooted in science.
+The panel ultimately ruled in favor of the United States, but debates are still ongoing in Mexico regarding GM corn importation and cultivation.
+This decision was viewed as a success for United States farmers, who benefit from the large-scale exportation of corn to Mexico.